-The WY maths hub team believe that all children can become fluent, reasoning and problem-solving mathematicians.
+The West Yorkshire Maths Hub team believe that all children can become fluent, reasoning and problem-solving mathematicians.
 We want children to engage in mathematical thinking that will allow them to develop a connected conceptual understanding of the subject.
 The teachers we work with are developing their practice in a range of ways including:

 - Making use of concrete manipulatives and pictorial representations that help learners to uncover and articulate mathematical structure.

 - Crafting lessons so that mathematical talk is encouraged

 - Using the principles of intelligent practice when choosing or writing questions

 - Promoting a positive can-do mindset that expects to learn from mistakes